Policies Unlawful Sexual Misconduct Policies and Procedures

 Scope and Purpose of Policy

-The college prohibits unlawful sexual misconduct, sexual discrimination, sexual harassment, domestic violence, dating violence, sexual assault, stalking, sexual exploitation, sexual violence and nonconsensual sexual contact.
+The college prohibits unlawful sexual misconduct, sex discrimination, sex-based harassment, domestic violence, dating violence, sexual assault, stalking, sexual exploitation, sexual violence, and nonconsensual sexual contact.
 The college will not tolerate any of these behaviors by or against its students, faculty, or staff.
 In addition, applicants for admission or employment, visitors, volunteers, vendors, consultants, third parties, or any person that provides services to the college are required to comply with the provisions of this policy.
 All community members must comply with this policy.

 Misconduct that falls within the scope of Title IX includes:

-• Unwelcome sexual conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the institution’s education program, activity, educational or working environment (hostile environment)
+• Hostile environment harassment.
+Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is determined by a reasonable person to be so severe or, pervasive that it limits or denies a person’s ability to participate in or benefit from the college’s, and objectively offensive that it effectively denies a person equal access to the institution’s education program or, activity, educational or working environment (i.e., create a hostile environment).

-• Sexual assault, dating violence, domestic violence, or stalking (Clery Act/VAWA offenses)
+• Specific offenses.
+Sexual assault, dating violence, domestic violence, or stalking (Clery Act/VAWA offenses)

 The college must dismiss a formal complaint or any allegations therein under Title IX if, at any time during the investigation or hearing, it is determined that:

-The college may dismiss a formal complaint or any allegations therein under Title IX if, at any time during the investigation or hearing:
+The college may dismiss a complaint or any allegations therein under Title IX if:

-3. Specific circumstances prevent the college from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+• Specific circumstances prevent the college from gathering evidence sufficient to reach a determination as to the complaint or allegations therein.

 Upon any dismissal, the college will promptly send written notice of the dismissal and the rationale for doing so simultaneously to the parties.
 If the complaint does not meet the above criteria, it may be addressed through the Bias, Discrimination and Harassment policy.

-3Such a complainant is still entitled to supportive measures, but the formal grievance process is not applicable.
+3Such a complainant is still entitled to supportive measures, but the grievance process is not applicable.

 The purposes of this policy include: